LSTclock: sidereal time clock

 When necessary, a dialog asking the authorization to access your location information pops up.
 If "Allow Once" is chosen, the authorization will expire after a while and the dialog will show up again when needed.
 This setting follows that on the paired iPhone, so you may not see the popup if you have already chosen "Allow While Using App" on the iPhone.

 The app uses your location (if allowed) when you are going to set the current location in the "New Location" sheet.
-Please see also the Privacy Policy section.
+See also the Privacy Policy section.

 Main screen

-The current UTC is displayed at the top right of the screen.
+The current UTC is displayed at the top of the screen.
+[Changed in version 9.3] This can be changed to JD or MJD, or completely hidden, via the "Preferences" sheet.

-The sheet is to add a new location into the list.
+The sheet is to add a new location into the list, or to edit an existing location.

 A text field to input the name of the location is at the top of the sheet.

-Once the "Add" button is tapped, the specified location is added to the list.
-If "Cancel" at the top is tapped, the sheet is closed and the location list is left unchanged.
+Once the "Add/Done" button (✓) is tapped, the changes are saved.
+If the "Cancel" button (✕) is tapped, the sheet is closed and the location list is left unchanged.

 Preferences sheet

-There are two toggle switches in the Preferences sheet.
+There are a toggle switch and two pickers in the Preferences sheet.

-Once the "Done" button is tapped, the choices are applied and saved in the setting file on the device.
-If "Cancel" is tapped, the sheet is closed without applying/saving the options.
+Once the "Done" button (✓) is tapped, the choices are applied and saved in the setting file on the device.
+If the "Cancel" button (✕) is tapped, the sheet is closed without applying/saving the options.

 Complications/widgets

-A complication can display the current LST at a selected location (in the "Rectangular" style, the current UTC and Julian Date are also displayed).
+A complication can display the current LST at a selected location.
+In the "Rectangular" style, the current UTC and JD/MJD (following the setting in the "Preferences" sheet) are also displayed.
 The complications are scheduled to be updated once a minute.

-[New in version 7.0] Smart Stack widgets in watchOS 10+ are also supported.
+Smart Stack widgets are also supported.
 The contents are the same as the "Rectangular" complications.

 (Caveat: updating the complications may not be 100% reliable, and therefore, when you perform time-critical observations or something like that, it is recommended to open the app to check the LST, rather than to rely on the complications.)